 Liberty is home to a high-quality parochial school, St. James, which is attended by students from Liberty and the greater metropolitan area.

 The Northland Catholic Schools are comprised of six grade schools and one high school.
 They focus on the total personal, intellectual, spiritual, moral, physical, and social development of each child.

 This area is fortunate to have several opportunities for higher education.

 William Jewell College, a nationally recognized undergraduate liberal arts college founded in 1849, is located just blocks from the historic Liberty Square.
 U.S. News & World Report named Jewell’s programs for first-year students among the top ten among U.S. colleges and universities.
 The college was honored by TIME magazine in 2001 as its Liberal Arts College of the Year.
 The college offers students an outstanding liberal arts education with a unique focus on cultivating leadership within an environment that values Christian ideals and spiritual growth.
 As a part of William Jewell College, the Pryor Center for Leadership Development was created to help businesses and their employees succeed by offering a wide variety of leadership seminars and on-site classes.
 The center is also home to the Tucker Leadership Lab that features a one-of-a-kind challenge course.

-MidAmerica Nazarene University recently opened a campus in Liberty.
+MidAmerica Nazarene University has a campus in Liberty.
 It offers graduate and adult studies on an accelerated schedule.